stefanprodan/WebApiThrottle/README.md

 	}
 }
 ```

 ###Storing throttle metrics

-WebApiThrottle stores all request data in-memory using ASP.NET Cache.
+WebApiThrottle stores all request data in-memory using ASP.NET Cache when hosted in IIS or Runtime MemoryCache when self-hosted with Owin.
 If you want to change the storage to
 Velocity, MemCache or a NoSQL database, all you have to do is create your own repository by implementing the IThrottleRepository interface.

 ``` cs